IJuanTM/simpl/README.md

 The styling is located in the `src/scss` folder.
 Here each view has its own stylesheet, as well as stylesheets for the parts like the header and footer.
 In the `config` folder you can find stylesheets for things like variables, mixins and breakpoints.
 All of these stylesheets are imported in the `main.scss` file, which is the main stylesheet.

 The TypeScript code is located in the `src/ts` folder.
-Simpl makes use of Rollup to bundle the TypeScript files, because of this you are able to create multiple TypeScript files and import them in the `main.ts` file.
+Simpl makes use of Vite to bundle the TypeScript files, because of this you are able to create multiple TypeScript files and import them in the `main.ts` file.

 #### Public